ray-project/ray/doc/source/ray-core/patterns/tree-of-actors.rst

 Pattern: Using a supervisor actor to manage a tree of actors
 ============================================================

-In this pattern, a collection of Ray worker actors is managed by a supervisory Ray actor.
+In this pattern, a collection of Ray worker actors is managed by a supervising Ray actor.
 A single call to the supervisor actor triggers the dispatch of multiple method calls to child actors.
 The supervisor can process results or update child actors prior to returning.